-From acupuncture to biofeedback to massage therapy, here’s how these treatments work—and how they might help you.
+From acupuncture to health coaching to massage therapy, here’s how these treatments work—and how they might help you.

 Not long ago, few people would have turned to an acupuncturist for pain relief or a reiki master for better sleep.
-But times are changing.
+But times have changed.

-These days, approximately one-third of Americans use alternative medicine techniques to facilitate healing.
 There’s even a whole medical category—complementary and alternative medicine (CAM)—that encompasses a variety of treatments not standard in Western medical practice.
+In fact, a 2022 Systematic Reviews report found that 45 percent of health care providers currently prescribe CAM or incorporate it into their treatment plans for patients.

 Far from being “new-agey nonsense,” many of these therapies may have a real role to play in human health.
 So before you dismiss them, it’s worth learning more about how they work—and how they might help you.